 The Waggle Platform is a research project at Argonne National Laboratory to design, develop, and deploy a novel wireless sensor platform with advanced edge computing capabilities to enable a new breed of sensor-driven environmental science and smart city research.

 The project is led by Pete Beckman.
 Senior contributors include Rajesh Sankaran, Nicola Ferrier, Charlie Catlett.
 The software and hardware designs from the Waggle project are used by the ArrayOfThings project, which is building a smart city and open data with urban sensors in Chicago.
-We are also working to deploy Waggle at the Chicago Botanic Garden, the Nature Conservancy’s Indian Boundary Prairies, and the Cook County Forest Preserve.
+We are also working to deploy Waggle at the Chicago Botanic Garden, and the Nature Conservancy’s Indian Boundary Prairies.

 The Waggle project started in the summer of 2013, leveraging several Argonne wireless sensor projects going as far back as 2004, when Pete Beckman and Rick Stevens taught a wireless sensor class at the University of Chicago.
 Pete then started a research lab for sensor networks and explored environmental sensing of data centers.
 Waggle is funded via internal Argonne research funds (LDRD).